India's $100 billion solar push draws foreign firms as locals take backseat

 NEW DELHI/MUMBAI India's $100 billion push into solar energy over the next decade will be driven by foreign players as uncompetitive local manufacturers fall by the wayside, no longer protected by government restrictions on the sector.

-The money pouring into India's solar industry is likely to be soaked up by foreign-organized projects such as one run by China's Trina Solar - not the country's own solar panel manufacturers.
+The money pouring into India's solar industry is likely to be soaked up by foreign-organised projects such as one run by China's Trina Solar - not the country's own solar panel manufacturers.

 Last week, Softbank became the latest foreign player to enter India's solar market, leading an investment of up to $20 billion.
 The Japanese firm said it would consider making solar panels locally, but with Taiwan's Foxconn rather than a local manufacturer.